✈ C A O S at M I T ✈

 • Fluid SLAM: A project to study coherent atmospheric phenomena -- fronts, volcanoes, clouds for natural hazard and climate research.
 We show how small Unmanned Aircraft Systems can be efficiently employed to study physical scales up to 100 kilometers and a few hours at very low cost.

-• Wings Over Wildlie: A project aimed at animal tracking and remote identification using novel path planning and controls.
+• Wings Over Wildlife (WoW): A project aimed at animal tracking and remote identification using novel path planning and controls.

 • Stratoro Dynastat: A project aimed as a new climate and natural hazard observatory in the stratosphere.
 The Dynastat is steerable, reusable, and presents a new paradigm for sustainable persistent observation of the earth for natural hazards and climate.